Silwing/tunneller/README.md

 Todo
 -----
 - Add message telling when we are prompting for server password, to distinguish that from sudo password prompt
+- Debug tunnels with names that is a prefix of another tunnel